jinghanY/App517/optional_semiSupervisedLearning/README.md

 Note that the log function is monotonically increasing, and the greater the probability is, the better the model is.
 Therefore, the smaller (closer to 0) the NLPD is, the better the model is.

 ## Result
-Here are the final results about the models using dataset with and without SVD.
+Here are the final results of semi-supervised learning based on different kernel function.
 ```
 **************** final results with RBF kernel ********************